 What Is GitHub?

 In the discussion of Git vs. GitHub, it’s been said that GitHub is to Git what Facebook is to your actual face.
 What’s that mean?
 Well, it means that while Facebook is kind of like an online face database (of sorts).
 GitHub is designed as a Git repository hosting service.

 And what exactly is a Git repository hosting service?
 It’s an online database that allows you to keep track of and share your Git version control projects outside of your local computer/server.
 Unlike Git, GitHub is exclusively cloud-based.
 Also unlike Git, GitHub is a for-profit service (although basic repository-hosting features are available at no cost to those who are willing to create a user profile, making GitHub a popular choice for open-source projects).

-That’s because in addition to offering all of the features and advantages of Git, GitHub expands upon Git’s basic functionality.
-It presents an extremely intuitive, graphically represented user interface, and provides programers with built-in control and task-management tools.
+That’s because, in addition to offering all of the features and advantages of Git, GitHub expands upon Git’s basic functionality.
+It presents an extremely intuitive, graphically represented user interface, and provides programmers with built-in control and task-management tools.
 Additional features can be implemented via the GitHub Marketplace service.
-And because GitHub is cloud-based, an individual’s Git repositories can be remote accessed by any authorized person, from any computer, anywhere in the world (provided it has an internet connection).
+And because GitHub is cloud-based, an individual’s Git repositories can be remotely accessed by any authorized person, from any computer, anywhere in the world (provided it has an internet connection).